syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 * `VisibleMinimum` - used to get or set the visible minimum value of the axis.
 * `VisibleMaximum` - used to get or set the visible maximum value of the axis.

-N> Actual range and visible range are similar unless the range is changed by specifying the `ZoomPosition` and `ZoomPosition` properties or zoom the chart interactively.
+N> Actual range and visible range are similar unless the range is changed by specifying the `ZoomPosition` and `ZoomFactor` properties or zoom the chart interactively.
 Visible range is always the range which you see visually in the screen.

 **LabelCreated**